 Many people love apples for their simplicity, but they are also very nutritious.

 |25.13 g, including 18.91 g of sugar

-- calcium: 11.00 milligrams (mg)
+|11 milligrams (mg)

 Specific flavonoids, such as quercetin, are present in apples.
 These may help improve blood glucose levels.
 A

 All these factors make apples a good choice as a quick snack between meals.